Prior Disclosure to CBP (19 USC 1592): Reduce Penalties Dramatically

 Gross Negligence Violations

 For gross negligence violations where liquidation has already occurred, a valid prior disclosure similarly reduces the penalty to the interest on the duty underpayment (19 CFR § 162.73(b)(2)).
-This is a significant benefit, given that gross negligence penalties can otherwise reach four times the loss of revenue or 40% of the dutiable value.
+This is a significant benefit given the magnitude of unmitigated gross negligence penalties.

 Fraud Violations